michaelbrawn/homebridge-deebot-wiki/Installation-(HOOBS).md

 A configuration screen will appear after installing the plugin where you can enter your ECOVACS credentials.

 Please see the [[Configuration]] page for JSON configuration templates and other optional settings.
-### 3. Restart HOOBS
+### 3. HOOBS Restart
-And voila your Deebot devices *should* be added to your HOOBS instance.
+After saving your configuration, HOOBS will automatically restart and voila your eWeLink devices *should* be added to your HOOBS instance.